ZhijianZhou01/metav/README.md

 metav -h
 ```

-Besides, the dependent `salmon` software will not be installed properly, and you need:
+Besides, the dependent `salmon` software will not be installed properly, and you need reinstal it.
 ```
 # (1) look at the path of the installed salmon
 which salmon